axa-ch-webhub-cloud/pattern-library/src/components/30-organisms/testimonials/README.md

 ### class="author" (React: className="author")

-You can set this class to a span.
-The Text will be uppercase and above of another nested slide elements.
+The Text of the element where you set this class will be uppercase.
+It has a margin-top to have some space to the elements above.

 ## Migration Notes